acisternino/aws-hazelcast-cluster/README.md

   where `X.Y.Z` is the Hazelcast version and `YYY-MM-DD` the AMI creation date.

   The prefix must be specified in the command line when invoking Packer.
-* Check the lastest avaialble versions of Hazelcast and of the [Hazelcast AWS](https://github.com/hazelcast/hazelcast-aws) project.
+* Check the latest available versions of Hazelcast and of the [Hazelcast AWS](https://github.com/hazelcast/hazelcast-aws) project.

   If a new version has been released, change the values defined at the top of